Timsched/Ribosome_profiling/README.md

 Project for the course RNA Sequencing following the ribosome prfiling tutorial by Puneet Sharma.

 The code that was executed can be found in the scripts folder.
-An altered verrsion of the R package RiboseQC (https://github.com/ohlerlab/RiboseQC) is included that was used.
+An altered version of the R package RiboseQC (https://github.com/ohlerlab/RiboseQC) is included that was used.
 The datasets used were provided by Punet Sharma and are not public.
 Instructions on how to generate reference fasta files according to the tutorial are copied below.

 ## “Undesired RNA” annotation